TheWolverine - Michigan vs. Purdue Preview, Lineup Breakdown, Prediction & More

 The Wolverines bounced back from a loss at Minnesota with a win over Maryland this week and have sole possession of first place in the league following a Thursday night Iowa loss, while the Boilermakers, winners of four straight, are playing as good of basketball as anybody in the conference.

 40.3 percent of Purdue's attempts come from beyond the arc, but the Boilermakers shoot just 35.1 percent from deep.
-Junior guard Sasha Stefanovic is the team's top shooter, and is connecting on 45.6 percent of his threes on the season.
+Redshirt junior guard Sasha Stefanovic is the team's top shooter, and is connecting on 45.6 percent of his threes on the season.

 Within an offense that ranks 38th nationally in efficiency, per Kenpom, Purdue posts up 18.7 percent of its offensive possessions.
 That attack is led by junior forward Trevion Williams, one of the premier big men in the conference.
 He averages a team-leading 15.4 points and 9.5 boards per game.